epfl-lara/stainless/core/src/sphinx/neon.rst

 Let's summarize what we've learned here.
 To write proofs efficiently, it's good to keep the following in mind:

-1. Always use a proper timeout and ask Leon for more information about what he tries to verify, e.g. ``--timeout=5 --debug=verification``.
+1. Always use a proper timeout and ask Stainless for more information about what he tries to verify, e.g. ``--timeout=5 --debug=verification``.

-2. Use ``@induct`` when working on structurally inductive proofs to get a more precise feedback from Leon: this will decompose the proof into a base case and an inductive case for the first argument of the function under consideration.
+2. Use ``@induct`` when working on structurally inductive proofs to get a more precise feedback from Stainless: this will decompose the proof into a base case and an inductive case for the first argument of the function under consideration.

-   If Leon isn't able to verify the proof using ``@induct``, try performing manual case analysis.
+   If Stainless isn't able to verify the proof using ``@induct``, try performing manual case analysis.

 3. Modularize your proofs and verify *sub-goals*!